Azure/AzureQuickStartsProjects/README.md

 This is valuable because the service will still be discover-able by Developers from within Visual Studio.

-Follow the steps from above with one additional step:
+Follow the steps from above with these additional steps:

 1. Add a `WizardData` element as a child of the `<VSTemplate>`	element.